Start Your Free Consulation

 If you are out of work, you are entitled to temporary disability which is 70% of your wages, up to the workers’ compensation maximum benefit amount.
 This benefit is calculated at a rate of 70% of the worker’s average weekly wage, not to exceed the statutory maximum rate or fall below the statutory minimum rate established annually by the Commissioner of Labor and Workforce Development.
 These wage loss benefits will continue until the worker has returned to work, has reached maximum medical improvement (MMI) or has reached the statutory 400-week maximum.

 You are entitled to receive a permanency award for any permanent injury you sustained as a result of your work-related injury.
 This can be in terms of permanent partial benefits based on the functional loss.
 These benefits will be paid weekly and are due after you exhaust your temporary disability benefits payments.
-Our team of New Jersey workers’ compensation lawyers will obtain all your treatment records upon your discharge from medical care and then send you to doctors to be evaluated to determine the nature and extent of your permanent injuries.
+Our team of Morris County workers’ compensation lawyers will obtain all your treatment records upon your discharge from medical care and then send you to doctors to be evaluated to determine the nature and extent of your permanent injuries.

 When an injury or illness related to your employment results in total permanent disability, weekly benefits are initially meant to last a period of 450 weeks.
 If the injured worker remains totally and permanently disabled beyond the initial 450 weeks, the benefits will continue.
 The benefits a worker receives for total disability are paid weekly and are based on 70% of the average weekly wages earned, not to exceed the statutory maximum or fall below the statutory minimum.